raru/pythontube/README.md

 # pythontube
- Build in Python a YouTube Downloader
+ Build in Python a YouTube Downloader that converts to MP3